bshelton229/drupal-dslm/README.txt

 --------
 drush dslm-new [site-directory] [dist] [core]
 Will create a new site prompting you to choose which core and distribution it should be linked to.
-If you pass the --latest flag, the latest core and distribution will automatically be chosen.
+If you pass the --latest flag, the latest stable core and distribution will automatically be chosen (--dev uses the latest development version.)
 You may optionally pass a valid core and dist on the command line to run non-interactively.

 drush dslm-info
 Will display the current core and distribution linked to the directory